Eilowangfang/LPCE/author_feedback.md

 ![learn_vs_real](https://user-images.githubusercontent.com/52020936/170882637-b9e3f3e3-b1e9-498c-8bef-721fdb304ba4.png)

 We can observe that the accurate estimations are more important to complex queries, as there is performance gap to reach the optimal one.
+In such queries, it's more likely that the higher accuracy of learned model can contribute to a better plan.